-There is no universally agreed upon definition for the term “artificial intelligence”.
-Instead we’ve ended up with an already complex topic that can mean different things to different people 😱
+There is no universally agreed upon definition for the term ‘artificial intelligence.’
+Instead we’ve ended up with an already complex topic that can mean different things to different people.

 Hollywood is partly to blame for this confusion (I’m looking at you Westworld) with the production of super slick movies and TV shows that feature friendly humanoid servants or tyrannical robots intent on taking over the world and ridding it of us pesky humans.

-At the same time, the field itself is relatively young AND moving at a ridiculously fast pace so it can be hard to keep up even if you’re following the latest happenings in the world of AI.
+At the same time, the field itself is relatively young and moving at a ridiculously fast pace so it can be hard to keep up, even if you’re following the latest happenings in the world of AI.

 Because of this, it’s easy for us to think that all AI IRL is indeed fictional.

-From Alexa, Siri, and Google Assistant, to Facebook, Netflix, and email spam filters, to your car, cellphone or the last plane you flew in – these things (and so, so much more) all now use artificial intelligence, in one way or another.
+From Alexa, Siri, and Google Assistant, to Facebook, Netflix, and email spam filters, to your car, cellphone or the last plane you flew in – these things (and so, so much more) all now use artificial intelligence in one way or another.

-AI can now carry out simple tasks like creating a customized playlist (just for you!) on Spotify or trolling Twitter, to the seriously complex like discovering new uses for existing drugs or searching for extraterrestrial life.
+AI can now carry out simple tasks like creating a customized playlist (just for you!) on Spotify or trolling Twitter, to seriously complex ones like discovering new uses for existing drugs or searching for extraterrestrial life.